bryanveloso/dotfiles/README.md

     curl https://raw.github.com/bryanveloso/dotfiles/master/suit_up.sh | sh

+Running this will overwrite your existing `.zshrc` file, so make sure to back it up!
+I claim no responsibility for any absent-mindedness except my own.
+This will also add an unsightly `bin` directory to your home folder.
+If you don't want to see this in Finder:

+    chflags hidden ~/bin

+## Updating

+Updating `.files` is as easy as running:

+    upgrade_dotfiles

 ## Inspirations

 Crazy ideas beget other crazy ideas, and for those I have these fine people to thank: